bayesianinstitute/Mqtt_Comm_Test/README.md

 ```

 ### Core Functions
-In the project's core, it contains the main MqttCluster class that handles the MQTT cluster communication.
+The project's core contains the main MqttCluster class that handles the MQTT cluster communication.
 The core functionalities include:

 Creating and managing MQTT clients.
 Running the logic for the cluster.